001ben/git-notes/git-things.md

 - **git config --global alias.unstage 'reset HEAD --'** would add usability through allowing unstage to mean something
 - **git config --global alias.last 'log -1 HEAD'** would add a last command to log the last commit.
 This is apparently common.
 - to run an external command, use the form **git config --global alias._alias-name '!external-command'_**.
 Note the exclamation mark.

+# 3. Branching
+All about branches, remotes, tracking, deleting and merging branches.

+## Git Branch Basics
+- A branch is just a pointer to a commit
+- **git branch _branch-name_** creates a new branch pointing to the commit you're currently on.
+- **git branch -d _branch-name_** will delete a branch when you're done.
+Do this if 2 branches point to the same commit
+- **HEAD** is a pointer to the branch you're currently on.
+- **git checkout _branch-name_** switches to the branch name given.
+It moves head to a different branch.
+- **git merge _branch-name_** merges the given branch into the current branch.
+You can also use **git mergetool**.
+If there are merge conflicts, they can be resolved on disk by changing them and adding to the staging area, then you can call **git commit** to commit the merge.

+## Git Branching
+- **git branch** will list all branches
+  - **-v** will show you the last commit for each branch
+  - **--merged** and **--no-merged** will show you only branches that have been merged, or have not been merged into the current branch respectively.
+Check a branch with **--merged** before deleting it.
+- Topic branches can be easily created to silo work into work related to particular features.
+They can be created and deleted when they aren't required, and merged into other branches.
+Merge commits are only created if appending work over previously committed work.
+- Remote references include branches and tags stored on a remote server. **git ls-remote _remote-name_** can be used to list all remote references explicitly, or **git remote show _remote-name_** can be used to show remote branches as well as other information.
+- Branches need to be explicitly pushed to a remote for it to be shared.
+This is done using **git push _short-name_ _branch-name_**, this will create a branch on the remote if it doesn't exist.
+Git expands that automatically to **git push _short-name_ refs/heads/_branch-name_:refs/heads/_branch-name_**.
+You could additionally name the branch differently on the server using **git push _short-name branch-name:new-branch-name_**.
+- If sick of typing passwords repeatedly over http, can call **git config --global credential.helper cache** which instructs to cache passwords for a few minutes.
+- Fetching branches using a standard fetch command doesn't create a copy of the branch that's editable, it just fetches the remote reference.
+To access a branch:
+  - you can merge it into current with **git merge _remote-name/branch-name_**
+  - make your own branch for the remote branch using **git checkout -b _local-branch-name_ _remote-name/branch-name_**.
+This can be shortened **git checkout --track _remote-name/branch-name_**

+## Git Tracking Branches
+- when you create a local branch from a remote using checkout, it automatically creates a tracking branch (automatically updated).
+- can use **-u** or **--set-upstream-to** arg to branch to set or change the tracked branch. e.g. **git branch -u _server-name_**.
+- can use **git branch -vv** to see all tracking branches along with information on where that branch is relative to the rest.
+Note this only displays cached information, use **git fetch --all** to get latest from all remotes.
+- **git pull** performs a fetch followed by a merge automagically.
+It's generally better to do the commands separately.
+- Remote branches can be easily deleted using **git push _remote-name_ --delete _branch-name_**.
+This deletes the ref, but the data will generally be kept for a while before removing it so it can easily be recovered.

+## Git Rebasing
+- **git checkout _topic-branch-name_** followed by **git rebase _base-branch-name_** will rewrite the commit history of _new-branch-name_ to include the history of _branch-name_.
+  - if _base-branch-name_ is checked out, you can rebase and checkout _topic-branch-name_ using **git rebase _base-branch-name_ _topic-branch-name_**
+- Often used to apply commits cleanly on a remote branch.
+This command effectively updates the commit the topic branch is based off, and keeps the commit history clean.
+- DO NOT rebase commits that exist outside of your repository (i.e. nothing that you've pushed already)
+- if you end up with a screwed commit history (with you referencing commits via merge that aren't referenced on the server due to a rebase), then performing another rebase will determine what is unique to your branch and what isn't a merge commit, then rebase those onto unique commits of the rebase branch.
+- can use **git pull --rebase** to do all this cleanly.
+- rebase is good for keeping the commit history clean, but merge maintains information about what was actually developed on what branch.
+Both are necessary in different situations, so what this is used for is very team based.
+Good practice is to rebase all local changes before committing them.